droneslab/bauhaus/README.md

     ```

 #### Create the message that the actor processes
 1. Create the struct for the message.
+You can do this in ``src/modules/modulename.rs`` or ``src/modules/messages/messagename.rs``.
 Example:
     ```Rust
     #[derive(Debug, Serialize, Deserialize)]
     pub struct VisMsg {